 Questions loom about the redistricting of Massachusetts’ House districts as a result of the 2010 U.S. Census, which could alter the House membership for Massachusetts.
-Still, it’s likely that Olver and Nuciforo would face off in a primary
+Still, it’s likely that Olver and Nuciforo would face off in a primary election in 2012.

 With that potential showdown still in the air, many well-known political figures in the Berkshires said they would side with Olver.

 "It’s important for a sitting mayor to support a sitting congressman who has earned that support," said Pittsfield Mayor James M. Ruberto on Friday.
 "I have a great deal of respect for Andrea Nuciforo ... but [Olver] has earned that position, and the right to continue in that position."

 Ruberto said he had donated to Nuciforo’s congressional campaign last year, believing at the time that Olver was not running again.